 The reclassification of each share of our outstanding common stock into 2,861.235208 shares of class B common stock.
+The issuance and sale by us of 14,000,000 shares of class A common stock pursuant to this offering based on the initial public offering price of \$18.00 per share. (ii)

-(ii) The issuance and sale by us of 14,000,000 shares of class A common stock pursuant to this offering based on an assumed initial public offering price of \$15.00 per share, which is the midpoint of the range listed on the cover page of this prospectus.
-The receipt of proceeds from the \$425.0 million borrowing under a new \$500.0 million credit facility we intend to enter into on the date of this prospectus.
-The payment of the \$973.0 million dividend (see footnote 3) with the proceeds from (ii) and (iii) above and our available cash.
+The receipt of proceeds from the \$425.0 million borrowing under a new \$500.0 million credit facility we entered into on the date of this prospectus.

+(iv) The payment of the \$973.0 million dividend (see footnote 3) with the proceeds from (ii) and (iii) above.
 The pro forma basic and diluted earnings (loss) per share were calculated using 97,900,000 shares, which represent the number of shares expected to be outstanding for the year (after giving effect to the Reclassification) plus the number of shares expected to be issued in this offering.
 The interest expense related to the new credit facility is based on an assumed interest rate of 8.0%.
 A tax rate of 36.3% was used in calculating the related income tax effect.
 A 0.125% increase (decrease) in the assumed interest rate would increase (decrease) the interest expense related to the new credit facility by approximately \$508,000 for the fiscal year ended November 30, 2006 and by approximately \$381,000 for the nine months ended August 31, 2007.
 See note 21 to our audited consolidated financial statements as of November 30, 2005 and 2006 and for the years ended November 30, 2004, 2005 and 2006 and note 16 to our unaudited condensed consolidated financial statements as of August 31, 2007 and for the nine months ended August 31, 2006 and 2007 included in this prospectus for further information regarding this pro forma calculation.

-As described in note 3 above, the dividend consisted of \$325.0 million in cash and \$648.0 million of demand notes, \$22.1 million of which have already been paid and the remaining \$625.9 million are expected to be paid with the net proceeds from the shares to be issued in this offering plus the borrowing under our new credit facility and our available cash.
+As described in note 3 above, the dividend consisted of \$325.0 million in cash and \$648.0 million of demand notes, \$22.1 million of which have already been paid and the remaining \$625.9 million are expected to be paid with the net proceeds from the shares to be issued in this offering plus the borrowing under our new credit facility.
 Historically, we have deposited most of our excess funds with our principal shareholder, Morgan Stanley, and have received interest at Morgan Stanley's internal prevailing rates.
 The funds are payable on demand.

-- (6) - Operating margin is defined as operating income divided by operating revenues.
-On October 24, 2007, subject to completion of this offering, our Board of Directors approved the Amended and Restated Certificate of Incorporation, which included: (i) authority to issue 850,000,000 shares of stock, consisting of 500,000,000 shares of class A common stock, par value \$0.01 per share, and 100,000 shares of stock of the stock (7) (8) 100,000,000 shares of preferred stock, par value \$0.01 per share; and (ii) a reclassification of each share of our outstanding common stock into 2,861.235208 shares of class B common stock.
-All per share; and (ii) a reclassification of each share of our outstanding common stock into 2,861.235208 shares of class B common stock.
-All per share; and (iii) a reclassification of each share of our outstanding common stock into 2,861.235208 shares of class B common stock.
-All per share; and (iii) a reclassification of each share of our outstanding common stock into 2,861.235208 shares of class B common stock.
-All per share; and (iii) a reclassification of each share of our outstanding common stock into 2,861.235208 shares of class B common stock.
+- (6) - payable on demand.
+Operating margin is defined as operating income divided by operating revenues.
+On October 24, 2007, subject to completion of this offering, our Board of Directors approved the Amended and Restated Certificate of Incorporation, which included: (i) authority to issue 850,000,000 shares of stock, consisting of 500,000,000 shares of class A common stock, par value \$0.01 per share, 250,000,000 shares of class B common stock, par value \$0.01 per share, and 100,000,000 shares of preferred stock, par value \$0.01 per share; and (ii) a reclassification of each share of our outstanding common stock into 2,861.235208 shares of class B common stock.
+All per share computations included in the accompanying consolidated financial statements have been restated to reflect the reclassification.
+(7) (8)